 Individual Scouting Trips

-Another welcomed addition, but one that will eat into your Scout Budget is the ability to scout players outside of your scouting range, e.g., at Bristol City, I am only permitted to scout within Europe.
-Previously, if I found a gem of a player outside of my scouting range I wouldn’t be able to scout him, but new to Football Manager 2018 is the ability to send a Scout outside of this range to look at a player.
+Another welcomed addition, but one that will eat into your Scout Budget is the ability to scout players outside of your scouting range, e.g., at Swansea, I am only permitted to scout within this continent.
+Previously, if I found a gem of a player outside of my scouting range I wouldn’t be able to scout him, but we now have the ability to send a Scout outside of this range to look at a player.
 However, this comes with an additional fee which is deducted straight from the Scouting Budget.